-- (1) The Company had no material assets and liabilities that are measured and reported at fair value in the financial statements as of December 31, 2021 and 2020. - (2) There were no material realized and unrealized capital gains, purchases, sales, settlements, or transfers into or out of the Company's Level 3 financial assets during 2021 or 2020. - (3) Transfers in and out of all levels are recognized at the end of the reporting period of which the transfer occurred. - (4) The Company's fair value measurement valuation techniques are described in B. below. - (5) The Company did not have any derivative instruments at December 31, 2021 and 2020.
+(1) The Company had no material assets and liabilities that are measured and reported at fair value in the financial statements as of December 31, 2023 or 2022.

+(2) There were no material realized and unrealized capital gains, purchases, sales, settlements, or transfers into or out of the Company's Level 3 financial assets during 2023 or 2022.

+(3) Transfers in and out of all levels are recognized at the end of the reporting period of which the transfer occurred.

+(4) The Company's fair value measurement valuation techniques are described in B. below.

+(5) The Company did not have any derivative instruments at December 31, 2023 or 2022.